 Unable to find initial seeder

-This message occurs when the CUWBNet is not able to communicate over Ethernet with any Anchors configured to the Initial Seeder role.
+This message occurs when the CUWBNet cannot communicate over Ethernet with any Anchors configured in the Initial Seeder role.

 Verify the following: